What is ESPA’s National Celebrate Services Week?

 Step 1: Host a local celebration or CSR activity.

 We are looking for you, our wonderful ESPA members across North America to spearhead networking events during this week.
-For the third year we also encourage our members to have a community service focus to Celebrate Services Week – network while doing good!
+For the fourth year we are encouraging our members to have a community service focus for National Celebrate Services Week – network while doing good!
 However you can host whatever type of event you’d like.
 ESPA will help give you the tools to plan it…and our members know better than anyone how to host an event.

 Hosting is as easy as A… B… C…

 - A. Set Your Date

 You can plan a single day event or do something ongoing during the whole week.

 - B. Identify a venue or charity to support

 Need some ideas?
 Find out about what type of event you can host here